fleetdm/fleet/handbook/sales/README.md

     3. Offer training to get them up to speed.
     4. Provide a white glove experience.

-### Get technical help with customer request
-The web chat will be monitored by an on-call rotation.
-If you are unable to answer a technical/product question, ask the Solution Consultant (SC) in [#g-sales](https://fleetdm.slack.com/archives/C030A767HQV).
-If the SC is unavailable, post in [#help-engineering](https://fleetdm.slack.com/archives/C019WG4GH0A) / [#help-product](https://fleetdm.slack.com/archives/C02A8BRABB5) accordingly.
-Transition to the next week on Friday night into Saturday (e.g. Carlos’s shift starts at 12am on 1/21 for the week of 1/23) Respond “in-thread” in Slack “_from-prospective-customers”.
-In-channel reminders for the next person starting their on-call shift are automated with notifications issued every Monday at the beginning of the day.
-- Fleet employees can find other expectations for action and response times in this [internal document](https://docs.google.com/presentation/d/104-TRXlY55g303q2xazY1bpcDx4dHqS5O5VdJ05OwzE/edit?usp=sharing

 ### Schedule a customer call
 To schedule an [ad hoc meeting](https://www.vocabulary.com/dictionary/ad%20hoc) with a Fleet customer, use the ["Customer meeting" Calendly link](https://calendly.com/fleetdm/customer).
 - **Documenting a customer call:** When we do prospect calls, add the customer's name in both the google doc title and the heading, ex.
 "Charlie (Fleet)."
 This makes it easier when searching for the document later.